 Meet the Leadership Team

 The Community Impact Group of volunteers govern our work in this area.
 They want to change the lives of young people and communities by increasing the frequency and quality of actions young people take in the service of others, creating positive social change that benefits a community as well as the young people themselves.

 Jack is Chair of the Community Impact Group.
-He has been through all sections of the Movement; is currently a Network member and has volunteered as a leader for four years.
-Beyond Scouting Jack is an #iwill ambassador with Step Up To Serve; promoting Youth Social Action across the UK, he is also an Ambassador for Bloodwise UK.
-Alongside these roles he is studying for a degree in Geography at the University of Reading.
-Jack is keen to change the negative external perceptions of Scouting and work to ensure all members can get involved in fun, practical and positive social action.
+He has been in Scouting since joining Beavers at the age of 6, been through all sections of the movement and is currently a Network member as well as having volunteered as a leader for four years.
+Beyond Scouting Jack is an an #iWill ambassador with Step Up To Serve; promoting Youth Social Action across the UK, an Ambassador for Bloodwise; the UK's leading Blood Cancer charity and Huffington Post Blogger.
+Alongside his charity work he is studying for a degree in Geography at the University of Reading.
+Jack is keen to change the negative external perceptions of Scouting and work to ensure all members can get involved in fun, practical and meaningful social action.